PaulHaeberli/Enlighten/README.md

 The image blurring is implemented by resizing an image to a small size and then resizing it big again.

+This process can be implemented in OpenGL using shaders to automatically correct rendered images in real-time.

 Enlighten sees images like your eyes see the world.

 Credits: Uses https://github.com/nothings/stb to read, write and resize images.